leeprovoost/go-rest-api-template/README.md

 ### Operations on our (mock) database

 I wanted to create a template REST API that didn't depend on a database, so started with a simple in-memory database that we can work with.
 The good thing is that this will be the start of a so-called data access layer that abstracts away the underlying data store.
-We can achieve that by starting with creating an interface (which is a good practice in Go anyway):
+We can achieve that by starting with creating an interface (which is a good practice in Go anyway).
+Note the use of the -er at the end of the interface name, as per Go convention.

 ```
-type DataStore interface {
+type DataStorer interface {
   List() (map[string]User, error)
   Get(i int) (User, error)
   Add(u User) (User, error)